 The discussion of verb collocates revealed some similarities between the datasets, particularly in relation to burst and other semantically shared lexis.
-The metaphoric uses often display a negative pragmatic association, particularly with relation to burst into and fan* the flame of.
+The metaphoric uses often display a negative semantic preference, particularly with relation to burst into and fan* the flame of.
 Often, the abstract emotion or concept is the only thing to distinguish the two instances and thus signals the metaphoricity.
 Finally, differences were found in the use of prepositional phrases: flame forms a part of a prepositional phrase within the non-metaphoric data more often.
 Together with the findings from cultivated, it can be argued thus far that both semantic and pragmatic associations do play a role in distinguishing between metaphoric and non-metaphoric senses.
 This suggests that we come to expect a particular set of semantic and pragmatic associations when we come across a metaphoric use of a particular item.
 And this, in turn, explains one of the ways we recognise a metaphor and dictates the ways in which we go on to use it in our own language.

 5.3 Study 3: Semantic associations with grew